-Preservation projects of occupied buildings generally may or may not have any impact on the surrounding neighborhood.
+Preservation projects of occupied buildings generally may or may not have any Supplement to HUD Form 50075-ST(1): Plan Elements impact on the surrounding neighborhood.
 Finally, larger projects of any type tend to have greater impacts than smaller projects.